 You may be wondering, “Josh, what about kettlebell deadlifts, aren’t those good?”
 Barbell and kettlebell deadlifts aren’t bad (assuming they are used well), but the question I like to ask is, “what is better?”
 The arm position and the ability to create tension is better on the Ultimate Sandbag.
 Could you imagine if you were trying to accomplish something, would you want to do you were doing something that was ok or would you want to do what is better?
 Kettlebells especially offer some great options but stay with me!

 The exercises above give us plenty of time to practice building load and volume to have strength in the hip hinge position.
 However, people are right, at some point, the load of the Ultimate Sandbag can’t go higher.
 We done?
 Now it is time for the barbell?
 Not in my mind!
-Let’s challenge the body EVEN more by making that lat/core connection stressed as we have to use even more power in our lower body with front loaded good mornings as Dr. Rusin shows…
+Let’s challenge the body EVEN more by making that lat/core connection stressed as well as the glute and posterior chain strength by training these movements in new conditions as Sean Lettero shows.

 People are SHOCKED when they experience this exercise and find when we discuss dimension in DVRT the impact it really makes.
 Okay, you have spent time building up your front loaded good mornings, NOW barbell time right?
 Listen, here is my thing with the barbell, if you WANT to do it that’s cool.
 However, it won’t be able to go where we are heading!
 Let’s now look at the fact we can deadlift in different patterns of movement.
 This challenge the fact that the BIGGEST muscles in our body have to produce and resist force at the same time.
 Plus, the bigger our movement vocabulary (ways we can express strength) the more real world impact we can have!
 Check out Jessica showing that deadlift matrix in this series of drills.
 Going to a more stable hip position with the load helps us use any one or all of these stepping patterns.